eiffel-community/community/GOVERNANCE.md

 ## Technical Committee

 The Technical Committee is responsible for the oversight of the Eiffel Community Open Source Projects.
-Technical Committee is comprised of **X** voting members.
+Technical Committee is comprised of **7** voting members.

+No single company may be represented by more than **2** seats in the Technical Committee at any one time.
+If the results of an election result in greater than **2** representatives within the Technical Committee, the lowest vote getters from any particular company will be removed in order to keep company representation cap.

 The term for Technical Committee is **one year**.